thoughtbot/superglue/docs/configuration.md

 const baseUrl = '' //Normally blank, but you can change this if you are using react-native
 ```

-The Base url that will be prefixed to all requests using `visit` and `remote`.
+The base url that will be prefixed to all requests using `visit` and `remote`.

 ## Configuring Reloads